CosmicNvim/CosmicNvim/readme.md

 Built-in LSP defaults come from `nvim-lspconfig` and are extended by `after/lsp/*.lua`.
 User config under `lsp.servers.NAME` is merged on top of those defaults when the server is enabled.

+Enabled servers are installed through Mason automatically.
+Enabled servers are enabled by Cosmic with `vim.lsp.enable()`.

 `disable_builtin_plugins`, `plugins.add`, `plugins.disable`, `plugins.opts`, `plugins.override`, and `lsp.servers.NAME.opts` have been removed.